Combinatorics and real lifts of bitangents to tropical quartic curves: Introduction

 \section{Introduction}

 \emph{Superabundance} phenomena in tropical geometry pose a challenge to addressing enumerative geometry questions by combinatorial means~\cite{bir.gat.sch:17,Mi03,ran:17, spe:14}.
-For example, smooth tropical plane quartic curves can have infinitely many bitangent tropical lines, as opposed to the count of 28 bitangents to smooth algebraic plane quartic curves~\cite{bak.len.ea:16}.
+For example, smooth tropical plane quartic curves can have infinitely many bitangent tropical lines, as opposed to the count of 28 bitangents to smooth algebraic plane quartic curves over algebraically closed fields of characteristic different than two~\cite{bak.len.ea:16}.
 For an example with exactly seven tropical bitangents, we refer to~\cite[Figure 12b]{gei.pan:21}.

 Basic duality between $\RR^2$ and the space of non-degenerate tropical lines in $\RR^2$ identifies each such line with (plus or minus) its unique vertex.
 This paper gives a combinatorial characterization of these infinite sets of points and sheds light on this question over real closed valued fields, such as the real Puiseux series $\PSR$, related to Pl\"ucker's famous count of real bitangents to real quartic curves~\cite{Plucker}.